The History of Nexus Family Healing

 If 2020 taught us anything, it is that we can do incredible work together.
 With the support of our donors and our dedicated staff, we found innovative ways to provide continuous care for those in need.
 During COVID, we transitioned our community services to telehealth and online, and we developed new policies and procedures at every campus and office to keep our clients and staff safe and healthy.

 We welcomed Willow Trails Group Home (formerly Steps of Success) to our family.
 Willow Trails is located in Andover, MN, and serves female youth ages 12-18 who have experienced trauma and are challenged with mental and behavioral health issues with the tools they need to move forward.
-Our team at Nexus-Mille Lacs operate and staff the home.

 In July 2021, we joined forces with a collaboration of organizations in southeastern Minnesota to open a first-of-its-kind crisis program in Rochester.
 The 10-county region and key partners such as Mayo Clinic, Olmsted County Medical Clinic, NAMI, Blue Cross, UCARE and others saw a community need and together, filled the gap in services.
-This program, the Southeast Regional Crisis Center (SERCC), is a 24/7 mental health crisis care facility that accepts walk-in clients and provides short-term residential treatment for youth (10+) and adults.
+This program, the Southeast Regional Crisis Center (SERCC), is a mental health crisis care facility that accepts walk-in clients and provides short-term residential treatment for youth (10+) and adults.
 As the operating partner, we provide all clinical oversight and staffing needs.

 We expanded our crisis services and started a partnership with Hennepin County to provide Family Response & Stabilization Services (FRSS).
-Through FRSS, our staff at Nexus-FACTS provide immediate, in-person support and stabilization for youth (ages 5-18) and their parents/caregivers in Hennepin County.
+Through FRSS, our staff provide immediate, in-person support and stabilization for youth (ages 5-18) and their parents/caregivers in Hennepin County.
 Our goal is to keep youth and families stable in their homes by helping them determine and connect to the support they need to thrive.

+We added residential treatment to our services in North Dakota.
 Luther Hall is located in a quiet residential neighborhood in Fargo, North Dakota, where we provide a therapeutic setting for male and female youth ages 10-17 who present risk to themselves and others due to significant issues impacting their everyday lives, resulting in the need for out-of-home placement for treatment.

 To help fill a gap in services for adolescent teens, we partnered with Dakota and Washington counties to become the operating partner for Aspen House.